BlockChain Race: Maersk Gets Second Carrier to Join Its Platform

 BlockChain Platform Race in International Shipping

 It was November the last time we blogged about the BlockChain race in the international shipping industry.
-Because of the great potential BlockChain technology has to improve the industry in many ways, including much needed transparency, fraud and theft protection, and supply chain cohesion, several companies are competing to have the industry’s preeminent platform.
+Because of the great potential blockchain development technology has to improve the industry in many ways, including much needed transparency, fraud and theft protection, and supply chain cohesion, several companies are competing to have the industry’s preeminent platform.

 Maersk & IBM’s TradeLens Struggles